Arctvrvs/64-bit-CPU/docs/lsu.md

 ## Behavior

-For each valid operation the LSU issues a request to the data cache.
+For each valid operation the LSU translates the virtual address through a two-level TLB hierarchy.
+If the address is not present in the L1 TLB it falls back to the L2 TLB and finally the page walker.
+Translation faults are reported to the caller.
+After a successful translation the unit issues a request to the data cache.
 Loads return their data one cycle later assuming the cache responds ready.
 Stores simply forward their data and do not produce a result.
-This model omits memory ordering, TLB translation and exception logic; these will be added in later milestones.
+This behavioral model still omits ordering rules but now mirrors the basic MMU interaction expected in the RTL.

+A lightweight Python `LSU` model mirrors this behavior for unit tests.
+It uses the `DataMemoryModel` helper to service load and store operations.